DrUzair/RnD/anonymization.md

 ## [Pseudonymisation](https://gdpr-info.eu/recitals/no-28/)

+Pseudonymisation is the process and techniques of de-identifying personal data by substituting it with psuedo information that allows analysis and processing but a natural person can not be identified with that information.
+It is not as strict as anonymization.
+Pseudonymizing creates a new attribute that link personal identifiers with psuedonymized data to enable de-anonymization later.
+The links then become a proxy for real information and get protected by the data controllers while transformed data can be *legaly* stored, processed and transfered.

 GDPR recital 28 notes as following:

-*1. The application of pseudonymisation to personal data can reduce the risks to the data subjects concerned and help controllers and processors to meet their data-protection obligations.
+*The application of pseudonymisation to personal data can reduce the risks to the data subjects concerned and help controllers and processors to meet their data-protection obligations.
 2. The explicit introduction of ‘pseudonymisation’ in this Regulation is not intended to preclude any other measures of data protection.*